-Professor Ron Stoop - Addex is collaborating with Professor Ron Stoop of the Université de Lausanne to understand the function of mGluR4 and mGluR7 by assessing Addex compounds ADX88178 (mGluR4 PAM) and ADX71743 (mGluR7 NAM) using electrophysiological techniques.
+Professor Ron Stoop - Addex is collaborating with Professor Ron Stoop of the Centre hospitalier universitaire vaudois to understand the function of mGluR4 and mGluR7 by assessing Addex compounds ADX88178 (mGluR4 PAM) and ADX71743 (mGluR7 NAM) using electrophysiological techniques.

 Professor Antonio Pisani - University of Rome Tor Vergata and Fondazione Santa Lucia – Addex is collaborating with Professor Antonio Pisani of the University of Rome Tor Vergata to explore the use of dipraglurant to treat rare genetic forms of dystonia.
 The collaboration will evaluate the effect of chronic treatment with dipraglurant (ADX48621), on rescuing the synaptic plasticity deficits, in several models of genetic forms of dystonia, including the DYT1 knock-in mouse model.

-Professor Jyoti Sengupta - Medical College of Wisconsin – Addex is collaborating with Professor Jyoti Sengupta of the Medical College of Wisconsin to evaluate the pharmacology of ADX71441 a GABAB receptor positive allosteric modulator (PAM), in preclinical models of visceral pain during urinary bladder inflammation.
+Professor Jyoti Sengupta - Medical College of Wisconsin – Addex is collaborating with Professor Jyoti Sengupta of the Medical College of Wisconsin to evaluate the pharmacology of GABAb receptor positive allosteric modulators (PAMs), in preclinical models of visceral pain during urinary bladder inflammation.

 Professor John Cryan - University College Cork- Addex is collaborating with Professor John Cryan of the University College Cork in Ireland to evaluate the pharmacology of ADX71743.
 The collaboration has demonstrated the efficacy of ADX71743, a negative allosteric modulator (NAM) of the metabotropic glutamate receptor subtype 7 (mGlu7 receptor), in a rat model of stress-sensitive visceral hypersensitivity, representing the first pharmacological study to implicate mGlu7 receptor in visceral pain processes.

-Professor Michael Sereda - Max Planck Institute – Addex is collaborating with Professor Michael Sereda of the Max Planck Institute to evaluate the efficacy of Addex drug candidate ADX71441, a GABAB receptor positive allosteric modulator (PAM), in a preclinical model of CMT1A, a rare peripheral neuropathy.
-The collaboration has demonstrated that ADX71441 dose dependently reduced PMP-22 expression comparable to baclofen (a selective GABAB receptor agonist), in effect reducing the amount of hypo-myelinated axons and increased compound muscle action potentials in peripheral nerves when compared to vehicle treated CMT rats.
+Professor Michael Sereda - Max Planck Institute – Addex is collaborating with Professor Michael Sereda of the Max Planck Institute to evaluate the efficacy of Addex GABAb receptor positive allosteric modulators (PAMs), in a preclinical model of CMT1A, a rare peripheral neuropathy.
+Previously, the collaboration has demonstrated that ADX71441, a GABAb PAM, dose dependently reduced PMP-22 expression comparable to baclofen (a selective GABAb receptor agonist), in effect reducing the amount of hypo-myelinated axons and increased compound muscle action potentials in peripheral nerves when compared to vehicle treated CMT rats.

-National Institute on Alcohol Abuse and Alcoholism – The National Institute on Alcohol Abuse and Alcoholism (NIAAA), a component of the National Institutes of Health (NIH) is collaborating with Addex to evaluate the pharmacology of ADX71441, a GABAB receptor positive allosteric modulator (PAM), in preclinical models of alcohol use disorder.
-The collaboration will evaluate Addex drug candidate, ADX71441, in a battery of preclinical models to study its potential as a treatment for alcohol use disorder.
+National Institute on Alcohol Abuse and Alcoholism – The National Institute on Alcohol Abuse and Alcoholism (NIAAA), a component of the National Institutes of Health (NIH) is collaborating with Addex to evaluate the pharmacology of positive and negative allosteric modulators in preclinical models of alcohol use disorder.
+The collaboration has evaluated ADX71441, a GABAb PAM, in a battery of preclinical models and demonstrated its potential as a treatment for alcohol use disorder.

 The Michael J Fox Foundation for Parkinson’s Research - The Michael J. Fox Foundation for Parkinson's Research awarded a $ 1.8 Million grant to Addex to help fund continued human clinical testing of dipraglurant for the treatment of Parkinson's disease levodopa-induced dyskinesia (PD-LID).
 One-third of people with PD develop dyskinesia within four to six years of beginning levodopa treatment; this increases to approximately 90 percent after nine or more years.
 Patients with Parkinson's disease (PD) can live 10-20 years after diagnosis; however, PD-LID is a leading cause of disability in this growing patient population.